Walia-LLM: Enhancing Amharic-LLaMA by Integrating Task-Specific and Generative Datasets: Experiments

 \section{Experiments}

-We followed Chinese LLaMA \citep{cui2023efficient} experiments to perform supervised fine-tuning (SFT) on our dataset using different types of the dataset we created.
-We used codes available on the Chinese-LLaMA-Alpaca\footnote{\url{https://github.com/ymcui/Chinese-LLaMA-Alpaca}} repository.
-We used 4, A100 GPUs with the default parameters in the repository.
-All training's are done for 3 epochs.
+We followed Chinese \textsc{LLaMA} \citep{cui2023efficient} experiments to perform supervised fine-tuning (SFT) on our dataset using different types of the dataset we created.
+Figure \ref{fig:trainingpipeline} shows the full training pipeline that summarizes the overall experiment steps we followed.
+We used codes available on the Chinese-\textsc{LLaMA}-Alpaca\footnote{\url{https://github.com/ymcui/Chinese-LLaMA-Alpaca}} repository.
+We used 4 A100 GPUs with the default parameters in the repository.
+All training is done for three epochs.
 All models and evaluation codes will be available in our repository.
-For MT task we also worked on M2M100 \citep{fan2021beyond} and NLLB \citep{nllb2022} models.
+For the MT task, we also worked on M2M100 \citep{fan2021beyond} and NLLB \citep{nllb2022} models.

 During the evaluation of the models, we used \texttt{gpt-4-0613} for GPT-4.
-For our LLaMa-based models, we used a fixed generation parameters across the models.
+For our \textsc{LLaMA}-based models, we used fixed generation parameters across the models.
+We also evaluated various models that purportedly support this language but excluded them due to their inability to perform the required tasks.
+This is further discussed in Appendix \ref{sec:appendix}.